 Yoga at the Vista Wellness Center

-We are currently offering online classes with our wonderful yoga instructors.
+We are currently offering online classes and webinars with our wonderful yoga instructors.
 You can find an updated schedule at this link.
-Please email us at firstname.lastname@example.org to set up your class today.
+All classes are free on Zoom, but you will need to register to attend.
 If you are a current client of the Wellness Center, please feel free to contact your favorite instructor to set up a class.
-All classes are free through the end of April!
+All classes are free until we return to in person classes.

 Meet our Staff